vitei/UsagiTest/README.md

 1. Clone this repository recursively (under advanced options in sourcetree or specify --recursive at the command line)

-1. Follow the instructions in the Usagin Engine README.md
+1. Follow the instructions in the Usagi [README.md](https://github.com/vitei/Usagi/blob/master/README.md)

-1. Open UsagiTest.sln and right-click GenerateProjects and select build This must currently be done per configuration

-1. Open UsagiTest.sln and right-click Ayataka and select build It is recommended to do this in Release, Ayataka is the model converter and the fbx debug build is very slow
+1. Open UsagiTest.sln and right-click ProjectGenerator and select build
+   This must currently be done per configuration

+1. Set Usagi test as the startup project
+   Right click 'Set as start-up project'

+1. Build and run